DXHeroes/knowledge-base-content/practices/start_as_a_coder.md

 ## Who is the coder?

+A coder is a professional who uses programming languages to communicate with computers and software and make them perform certain tasks.
+Companies hire coders to help with software development.
+Coders spend their time designing, writing and testing code.
+They work closely with developers and programmers.

-Every person who commit to his practices and make coding as a daily habit is a coder.All that you need is to pump yourself and get through thse tips!
+But in easy words, every person who commit to his practices and make coding as a daily habit is a coder.All that you need is to pump yourself and get through these tips!

 1. You don’t need a hi-tech computer to start coding